-Michael Welch (CO HEAD COACH) is a Principal Geologist/Project Manager with URS Corporation.
+Michael Welch is a Principal Geologist/Project Manager with URS Corporation.
 He began running in 2003, has completed 9 marathons (2 Boston) and 25 ultras ranging from 50K- to 170 Miles.
 Michael has coached in both the Winter and Summer trail Program.
 In addition, he’s competed in multi-day stage events and cycled across the country in 2006.
+He is working towards the Ultra Slam of 4 x 100 M in 10 weeks...

 Orientation and our first run will be Saturday December 6, 2014 at 7:30 AM